Are you wondering how to get from India to Pakistan and thinking about crossing the Wagah Border from Amritsar to Lahore?

 Although India and Pakistan are neighbouring countries with a historic brotherhood, due to the current political situation there are no direct flights between the two (in either direction).

-This in turn makes crossing the Wagah Border between India and Pakistan a unique point of entry.
 However due to limited information about who can actually cross the Wagah Border it does make even experienced travellers question the ease of how it will be on the day.

 Despite complicated tensions between India and Pakistan the Wagah Border is in fact quite a straightforward border crossing.

-Many travellers cross the Wagah Border every year in both directions.
 As long as you are pre-prepared with a correct visa you are allowed to cross the Wagah Border with a foreign passport.

-Amritsar is a city in the north-western Indian state of Punjab, not far from the border with Pakistan.
+Amritsar is a city in the north-western Indian state of Punjab, not far from the land border with Pakistan.

 - Tip: It’s ideal to spend 1-2 days in Amritsar and visit the famous gilded Golden Temple (Harmandir Sahib) at the centre of the walled old town.

-Getting to the Wagah Border (from Amritsar)
+Getting to the Wagah Border from Amritsar

-This takes about 40 minutes and is best done by taxi.
-(It is supposedly possible by bus but I recommend forking out for a taxi for the most relaxing crossing prep).
+It is supposedly possible by bus but I recommend forking out for a taxi for the most relaxing crossing prep.

 For our border crossing a taxi from Amritsar to the border for our family cost 1300Rs ($16 USD).
 Your hotel or guesthouse in Amritsar can help book a taxi for you.